NickkBright/Spark-SqoopCDC/README.md

 ## Solution
 1) We're going to use Sqoop in incremental mode to import only those records that were modified
-2) We will store modified records in extract.parquet file
+2) We will store modified records in parquet file
-3) Using Spark SQL, create new table called modified-data.
+3) Using Spark SQL, create new tables: one for extracted data and another for updated original table.
 4) Using Spark SQL, insert unchanged data merged with modified data using LEFT JOIN

 ## Requirements